• Skip to primary navigation

 Thinly slicing pears with a mandoline slicer on a wooden board.

-Step 4 - Assemble Your Pear and Rocket Salad.
+Step 4 - Assemble Your Pear and Rocket Salad

-Add rocket and pear slices to a large bowl, pour over the dressing, add most of the roasted hazelnuts, and season with salt and pepper.
+Add rocket and pear slices to a large bowl add most of the roasted hazelnuts.

 Toss gently until the salad is well coated with the dressing.
 Taste and adjust seasonings according to your taste.